Discover Amsterdam

 Image from Walhalla Craft Beer

-With over 67 breweries in the city alone, Amsterdam is a true paradise for beer-lovers.
+With over 67 breweries in the city alone, Amsterdam is a true paradise for beer lovers.
 There’s no reason to choose one with so many craft beers waiting on every turn!
-Make an adventure of it and venture through the city to discover their unique locations, from windmills to nunneries and old bathhouses.
-Oh, and don’t forget a trip to the industrial waterfront in Noord and NDSM where creativity flows as freely as amber from the tap.
+Make an adventure and venture through the city to discover its unique locations, from windmills to nunneries and old bathhouses.
+Oh, and don’t forget a trip to the industrial waterfront in Noord and NDSM, where creativity flows as freely as amber from the tap.

 Lose track of time in the Amsterdam Forest